Bruce Schneier

 What You Need to Know About Security in Government: Bruce Schneier

-• The AI Risk Landscape.
-As AI-powered systems become increasingly integrated into our lives, it’s crucial to understand the potential risk and biases that come with them.
-Bruce Schneier delves into the intricate relationship between AI systems and their users, examining the opportunities, as well as challenges, such as “surveillance capitalism” and its potential implications in the digital realm.
+• AI Risk and Security.
+AI-powered systems are increasingly integrated into our lives, and it’s crucial to understand the potential risk and biases that come with them.
+Bruce Schneier delves into the intricate relationship between AI systems and their users, examining the opportunities, as well as challenges, in the digital realm.
 As Schneier offers organizations and individuals the insights they need to make more informed decisions around AI, he advocates for increased transparency, ethical guidelines, and regulatory oversight in the development and the deployment of AI systems.

-Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World.
+• Privacy and Surveillance in a Data-Driven World.
 Much of surveillance is voluntary: we cooperate with corporate surveillance because it promises us convenience, and we submit to government surveillance because it promises us protection.
-The result is a mass surveillance society of our own making.
 But have we given up more than we’ve gained?
-In this speech, security expert Bruce Schneier offers another path, one that values both security and privacy.
-He shows audiences what they can do to reform our government surveillance programs and shake up surveillance-based business models, while also providing tips to protect their privacy every day.
-Your attendees will never look at their phone, their computer, their credit cards, or even their car in the same way again.
+In this speech, security expert Bruce Schneier explores how we can reform government surveillance programs and change surveillance-based business models to value both security and privacy.
+Attendees will receive tips to protect their privacy and gain new perspectives on the technology they use every day, such as their phones, computers, credit cards, and cars.

 Continue Reading »